wadelau/wadelau.github.io/hanjst/hanjst-function-2.md

 </div>

 ```
-In real and production environments, it is quite sophisticated that there are lots of
+In real and production environments, it is quite sophisticated that there are lots of key points to be considered.
+As stated above, it is straightforward to include pure template contents into current template.
+However, it is not easy to include some c

 ---